googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 ```

 To run the command above, plus all acceptance tests, use `rake ci:acceptance` or its handy alias, `rake ci:a`.
 Keep in
-mind that the acceptance tests typically take much longer to run than the other CI checks.
+mind that the acceptance tests typically take longer than the other CI checks.

-The rake tasks aggregated in the commands above can be run individually to streamline your workflow when developing or
+The Rake tasks aggregated in the commands above can be run individually to streamline your workflow when developing or
 debugging.

 | CI check                                      | Command           |